 Our asset retirement obligations arise from the federal Surface Mining Control and Reclamation Act of 1977 and similar state statutes, which require that mine property be restored in accordance with specified standards and an approved reclamation plan.
 Significant reclamation activities include reclaiming refuse and slurry ponds, reclaiming the pit and support acreage at surface mines, and sealing portals at deep mines.
-Reclamation activities that are performed outside of the normal mining process are accounted for as asset retirement obligations in accordance with the provisions of FAS 143.
+We account for the costs of our reclamation activities in accordance with the provisions of FAS 143.
 We determine the future cash flows necessary to satisfy our reclamation obligations on a mine-by-mine basis based upon current permit requirements and various estimates and assumptions, including estimates of disturbed acreage, cost estimates, and assumptions regarding productivity.
 Estimates of disturbed acreage are determined based on approved mining plans and related engineering data.
 Cost estimates are based upon historical internal or third-party costs, depending on how the work is expected to be performed.
 Productivity assumptions are based on historical experience with the equipment that is expected to be utilized in the reclamation activities.
 In accordance with the provisions of FAS 143, we determine the fair value of our asset retirement obligations.
 In order to determine fair value, we must also estimate a discount rate and third-party margin.
 Each is discussed further below: